dkellerman/rhymes/README.md

 * Reindexing: `yarn reindex`
 * Run UI: `yarn dev`, browse to localhost:3000

+To run `yarn fetch` you'll need to add firebase.json to scripts/ directory

+After fetching then you can run `yarn process` to make aggregated stats in the data directory

 ## Python setup
 * `python3 -m virtualenv env`